 - Final Provisions

-- The Hotelier processes consumer complaints at the following e-mail address: firstname.lastname@example.org.
-Information on the processing of the complaint of a Contractual Partner that is a consumer will be sent by the Contractual Partner to the Hotelier’s e-mail address set forth in the Offer.
+18.3 The Hotelier processes consumer complaints at the following e-mail address: firstname.lastname@example.org.
+Information on the processing of the complaint of a Contractual Partner that is a consumer will be sent by the Hotelier to the Contractual Partner’s e-mail address set forth in the Offer.

-- Any individual agreements take precedence over the corresponding provisions of these Terms and Conditions in the extent to which they expressly contain deviations from these Terms and Conditions.
+18.6 Any individual agreements take precedence over the corresponding provisions of these Terms and Conditions in the extent to which they expressly contain deviations from these Terms and Conditions.
 All other provisions of these Terms and Conditions shall continue to apply.

 18.7 The Hotelier has the right to change these Terms and Conditions.
 The revised Terms and Conditions become effective on the date on which they are attached to the new contract and in case of an existing contract for recurring performance the date on which they are delivered to the Contractual Partner and / or the Guest.
 In such a case, the date on which the new Terms and Conditions are delivered to the Contractual Partner / the Guest must precede by at least 7 days the date of provision of further Services under the Contract, otherwise they will apply only to those Services that are provided after the expiry of 7 days from the delivery of the new Terms and Conditions.
 The new version then also applies to all the Guests whose stay begins on, or after, the effective date of the new version, unless the Contractual Partner, due to the delivery of a new version of the Terms and Conditions, terminates the contract within a one-week time limit following the delivery of the new version of the Terms and Conditions.